 Establish Uniform Definitions

-Many counties and systems in Wisconsin are currently engaged in the monitoring of local public library use patterns.
-This requires common agreement on how to define "public library use."
+In order for counties and systems in Wisconsin to monitor local public library use patterns, there must be common agreement on how to define "public library use."
 The most commonly adopted measure of public library use is circulation.
-Circulation is also the measure of nonresident use for which Wisconsin counties will be required to provide reimbursement of at least 70 percent of cost beginning in 2001, per Wis.
-Stat. section 43.12.
-Admittedly, circulation of materials represents only one aspect of the range of services offered by public libraries.
-Libraries also offer a wide range of other services to residents and nonresidents alike: reference service, programming, in-house use of material, Internet use, and so on.
-Circulation is nevertheless accepted as a reasonable substitute for the total service provided for reasons of accuracy and simplicity:
+Circulation of physical library materials is the measure of nonresident use for which Wisconsin counties are currently required to provide payment of at least 70% of cost per Wis.
+Stat. s.
+43.12.
+Admittedly, circulation of physical library materials represents only one aspect of the range of services offered by public libraries.
+Libraries also offer a wide range of other services to residents and nonresidents alike: downloadable and other online resources, reference service, programming, in-house use of material, computer access, wireless Internet, and so on.
+For reasons of accuracy, consistency, and simplicity, circulation is nevertheless accepted as a reasonable measure of the use of library services relative to the total service provided.

-- Circulation is generally considered to be more accurate than other measures of use.
-Libraries have more experience gathering this data, and there is greater consistency from library to library with regard to taking this measure than there is with regard to other measures.
+- Tracking of library checkouts is generally considered to be more accurate than other measures of use.
+Libraries have more experience gathering this data, nearly all libraries track the use through automated systems, and there is greater consistency from library to library with regard to this measure than other measures.

 - Patron use of the full range of library services generally correlates with circulation.
-If circulation statistics indicate that a particular category of library users account for 25 percent of total circulation, it is generally accepted that that group would also account for approximately 25 percent of usage of the full range of library services.
+If circulation statistics indicate that a particular category of library users account for 25% of total circulation, it is generally accepted that that group would also account for approximately 25% of usage of the full range of library services.

 - A costing model that focuses on one measure—circulation—is simpler, easier, and less costly to administer than one that factors in a wider range of library services.